ds54e/sv-mint/docs/plugins/template_raw_text_rule.md

 // __SV_MINT_TEMPLATE__ keep/remove?
 ```

+#### Additional Tips
-- **Additional Tips**: Blocking template markers in CI prevents unfinished scaffolding from landing in commits.
+Blocking template markers in CI prevents unfinished scaffolding from landing in commits.
 Update generators (e.g., `scripts/new_module.sh`) to strip or replace the marker automatically.